 Here are a few questions you’ll likely encounter when you apply for coverage.

 The first few questions you’ll need to answer about your medical conditions are as follows:

 - Have you been to the hospital in the past decade?

 - Do you smoke or use any kind of tobacco products?

 - Have you had any surgeries in the past 10 years?

-Other questions, non-health related might include:
+Other non-health related questions designed to assess your level of risk might include: